jhuckaby/logalert/README.md

 ## Other Settings

 There are a few miscellaneous settings at the bottom of the `config.json` file.
-Here is an example of these:
+Here is what these look like:

 ```json
 "sleep": 5,